 Bob McColl

 A week later, Queen's were in Ayrshire taking on Kilmarnock at Rugby Park.
 What was described as a fast and exciting game, played before a large crowd, ended in a 3-2 victory for the Spiders.
-Bob McColl scored Queen's opening goal.
-The other two scorers are not known.
+Bob McColl scored Queen's opening goal and the winning goal.
+The scorer of the other goal is not known.
+John Brodie scored the first Kilmarnock goal.

 On Saturday 17 November, Queen's Park were in Alexandria for the opening of Vale of Leven's newly-improved ground.
 Vale of Leven had almost ceased to exist and had been reconstructed as an amateur club.
 According to The Scotsman "For old friendship's sake, Queen's Park gave them a start in their new lease of life."
 Despite Vale having some promising young players, they were no match for a strong Queen's Park side and the Spiders ran out 8-0 winners.
 The four first half goals came from Stewart, Lambie (2) and an own goal.
 The second half scorers are not known.